LissaGreense/water-movie-melon/README.md

 ### Frontend (docker)

-To run frontend of the app using docker first navigate to the water-movie-melon\frontend directory in terminal.
+To run frontend of the app using docker first navigate to the water-movie-melon/frontend directory in terminal.
 Then build the image using:

 ```bash